 Obj 5 - Create a comprehensive cyber defence capability for their statutory tasks.

 Ojb.
-6 - Strengthen national cyber security through active and efficient participation in the activities of international organisations and collaborative fora that are critical to cyber security.
+6 - Strengthen national cyber security through active and efficient participation in the activities of international organisations and collaborative forums that are critical to cyber security.

 Obj.
-7 - Improve the cyber expertise and awareness of all societal actors.
+7 - Improve the cyber expertise and awareness of everyone in society.

 Obj 8 - Secure the preconditions for the implementation of effective cyber security measures through national legislation.